 5a.
 INTERNAL ILIAC ARTERY- ANTERIOR DIVISION

 Umbilical artery – find its obliterated remnant in the medial umbilical ligament and the superior vesical arteries, which branch from the patent portion of the umbilical artery.
-Branches from the superior vesical artery supply the terminus of the vas deferens and seminal vesicle in the male and the part of the uterus and vagina in the female.
+Branches from the superior vesical artery supply the bladder.

 Obturator artery – passes through the obturator canal

 Internal pudendal artery - passes around the superior edge of the sacrospinous ligament to exit the pelvis.
 Passes through the greater sciatic foramen inferior to the piriformis muscle, and accompanied by the pudendal nerve.

 Middle rectal artery – identify by tracing it to the rectum.

 Inferior gluteal artery – exits the pelvis by passing through the greater sciatic foramen inferior to the piriformis muscle.

 NOTE – the branching pattern of the internal iliac artery can be quite variable, not only between individuals, but sometimes even within a single individual (the right side might differ from the left).
 Be sure to keep this in mind as you do your dissection and find the arteries by tracing them to their target.

 5b.
 INTERNAL ILIAC ARTERY- POSTERIOR DIVISION